with Jeremy Westcott

 Using our imagination

-As well as a doorway, the word can be an anchor for further heavenly experiences.
-I have had many encounters with God in the heavenly realms, following which I went back to the word to find a foundation and an anchor for those experiences.
-That meant I could return to those experiences again, using the word to ensure that I was standing on a good biblical foundation.
+As well as a doorway, the written word can be an anchor for further heavenly experiences.
+I have had many encounters with God in the heavenly realms, following which I went back to the Bible to find a foundation and an anchor for those experiences.
+That meant I could return to those experiences again, while ensuring that I was standing on a good biblical foundation.

-So sometimes our experience comes directly out of meditating on the word of God.
-At other times, our experience comes in a different way, but we can still go back to the word and make sure that what we have experienced is in line with what it reveals of God.
-In either case, if it is firmly rooted in the word we can pick up our experience again another time and go further with it.
+So sometimes our experience comes directly out of meditating on Bible passages.
+At other times, our experience comes in a different way, but we can still go back to the scripture and make sure that what we have experienced is in line with what it reveals of God.
+In either case, if it is firmly rooted in scripture we can use that as a prompt when we want to pick up our experience again another time and go further with it.

 For example, I had encounters where God took me and opened up scrolls relating to my life, and showed me what was written there.
 I was not expecting that.
 I did not know if it was biblical.
-But then I read in Revelation that there was a scroll written on the front and the back which Jesus would open, and realised I had found the truth of God’s word that anchored those experiences solidly for me.
+But then I read in Revelation that there was a scroll written on the front and the back which Jesus would open, and that anchored those experiences solidly for me.
 As a result I am able to go back there and make sure my life lines up with what is written on my scroll.

 Left brain, right brain

 To meditate you have to learn to use the right side of the brain, the creative/intuitive area.
 I used to be a very left-brained person, a scientist, who naturally tended towards the cognitive, logical, and mathematical.
 But speaking in tongues or meditating, because it comes from a flow of the spirit, uses the right side of the brain.
-So we need to learn to activate that part of the brain so that we can see, and visualise, and experience spiritual realities, and especially the heavenly realms.
+So we need to learn to activate that part of the brain in order to see, and visualise, and experience spiritual realities, and especially the heavenly realms.

 That flow of the spirit is revelation from the inside which comes as spontaneous thoughts and pictures and feelings.
 If we are not used to tuning in to them, they can slip past and we can miss them.
 It works like this.
 The air around us is full of radio and television signals of which we are not normally aware.
 But if we were to have a radio, turned on and tuned in, we would be able to hear whatever was playing on that particular station.
 If we had a TV set tuned in we would be able to see what was on that channel.
 And it is just the same with tuning in to God.